 Traceability Lot Codes (TLCs): Each record must contain a lot code that helps identify the product.

-There are no requirements for the type of technology used to keep these records, and this rule does not require businesses to provide a full pedigree for each product.
-However, there are several important guidelines that may heavily influence the recordkeeping system that companies use:
+There are no requirements for the type of technology used to keep these records.
+Moreover, this rule does not require businesses to provide a full pedigree for each product.
+However, there are several important guidelines that may heavily influence the recordkeeping system companies use.

 - Businesses must keep their records for at least 2 years.